'The Handmaid's Tale' renewed for third season on Hulu

 (CNN)Blessed be the fruit.
 Hulu's critically acclaimed hit "The Handmaid's Tale" has been renewed for a third season.

-The streaming service made the announcement on Wednesday at the 2018 Digital Content NewFronts event in New York City, where media companies gathered to present upcoming programming to advertisers.
+The streaming service made the announcement on Wednesday at the 2018 Digital Content NewFronts event in New York City where media companies gathered to present upcoming programming to advertisers.

-The release of "The Handmaid's Tale" in 2017 and the acclaim heaped on the show has been a turning point for Hulu, which made history at last year's Emmys for being the first streaming service to take home the Best Drama award.
+The release of "The Handmaid's Tale" in 2017 and the acclaim heaped on the show has been a turning point for Hulu, which made history at last year's Emmys for being the first streaming service to take home the best drama award.
 The show doubled its audience in Season 2, which was released last month.
 "The Handmaid's Tale," based on Margaret Atwood's best-selling novel, had the most-viewed debut in Hulu history in its first week, the company said.

 The show's success likely contributed to Hulu's record high subscriber base, which has now surpassed 20 million users in the US.